Interior vs. Exterior Paint: Can You Use Exterior Paint Inside?

 As a result, interior and exterior paints feature different compositions.
 Exterior paint might look identical to interior paint of the same color, but it often contains a higher level of volatile organic compounds (VOCs) to boost its durability.
 Indeed, most interior paints contain few, if any, VOCs.
 The presence of these VOCs is one of the main reasons experts recommend using exterior paint only for exterior projects.

 As mentioned above, exterior paint products often contain significant levels of VOCs.
+As the paint dries and cures, it releases these harmful VOCs into the air.
+If exterior paint is used inside a poorly ventilated room, the harmful gasses will accumulate and pose health risks to occupants.
 These VOCs, as their name indicates, pose a short- and long-term health risk to individuals in close, consistent proximity, including but not limited to:

 While many paint manufacturers are doing their best to reduce the number of such chemicals in their products, VOCs are still commonly found in exterior paints.
 Fortunately, using these products outdoors minimizes the adverse health risks outlined above.
 When used inside, however, VOC emissions can linger for a long time and increase the odds of such negative consequences.
 As such, exterior paint isn’t often used nor recommended for interior painting.
 If nothing else, exterior paint tends to cost more than interior alternatives, so sticking with interior paint for indoor projects also keeps costs lower.